midnightkali/right-candidate/system-sctipts/laptop-battery-monitoring/readme.md

 ## DEFINITION
-> Monitors the battery of a laptop
+> Monitors the remaining battery of a laptop.
+> If batteries are not detected it will output an error.

 ## REQUIREMENTS
 > A laptop computer